Welcome to the Environmental Health Services Division

 When the container is full of discarded syringes, permanently close the top by following the simple directions.
-Once this procedure has been completed, return the sharps container to one of the participating exchange sites for proper disposal.
+Once this procedure has been completed, return the sharps container to

-- Program Coordinator:-Barbara Will (941)748-0747 ext 1369
+- Program Coordinator: Barbara Will (941)748-0747 ext 1369

 HIV & STD Community Testing Calendar

-ROI: Save Lives,
+ROI: Save Lives, Save Money

 Please follow this